manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 npm install react-router-dom
 ```

-With `react-router-dom`, you can import a `Router` component that will be used by your application to dynamically change between pages without having to refresh the page.
+With `react-router-dom`, you can import a `Router` component that will be used by your application to change between pages without having to refresh the page dynamically.
 This `Router` component must be added at the top level in `src/index.js` and it must wrap the `App` component:

 ```js
 // src/index.js